-Moreover, in order to be protected by the First Amendment, the plaintiff's statement whether the Pickering balance test applies to association claims).
+Moreover, in order to be protected by the First Amendment, the plaintiff's statement ordinarily36 must not be made pursuant to the plaintiff's job responsibilities37 as a government

 If the speech happened after the plaintiff's public employment ceased, "the public-employment framework" of Pickering and Garcetti does not apply because once public employment ended, the government employer "did not have a protectable interest in controlling [her] speech."
 Conard v.
 Pennsylvania State Police, 902 F.3d 178, 182 (3d Cir.
 2018).